Searching other libraries

 To find out which library has the item you need, useful catalogues to search include:

-It is unlikely that you will be able to access electronic resources from other institutions, even though e-books and e-journals may appear on their catalogues; look out for the print versions.
-Most libraries have a photocopying facility should you need to use it.
+It is unlikely that you will be able to access electronic resources from other institutions, even though e-books and e-journals may appear on their catalogues so look out for the print versions.
+Most libraries have a photocopying facility should you need to use it, but it is best to check this before your visit.